publiccodenet/blog/_posts/2021-07-28-digital-public-goods.md

 For more information on the Digital Public Goods Alliance, please reach out to hello@digitalpublicgoods.net.

-The Digital Public Goods Alliance is a multi-stakeholder initiative endorsed by the United Nations Secretary-General, working to accelerate the attainment of the Sustainable Development Goals in low- and middle-income countries by facilitating the discovery, development, use of, and investment in digital public goods.
+The Digital Public Goods Alliance is a multi-stakeholder initiative endorsed by the United Nations Secretary-General’s [Roadmap for Digital Cooperation](https://www.un.org/en/content/digital-cooperation-roadmap/), working to accelerate the attainment of the Sustainable Development Goals in low- and middle-income countries by facilitating the discovery, development, use of, and investment in digital public goods.

 All digital public goods are required to meet the [Digital Public Goods Standard](http://digitalpublicgoods.net/standard/) to ensure that projects truly encapsulate open source principles.